AF-1/AF-1/README.md

 ### 🔵 [Alternative Play Count](https://github.com/AF-1/lms-alternativeplaycount#alternative-play-count)
 Provides alternative play counts and skip counts that aim to reflect your true listening history.
 You set a time after which a song counts as played.
 If you skip the song before, it counts as skipped, not played.
-Use the data with other plugins to create/play smart playlists (dynamic playlists), virtual libraries or to skip specific tracks.
+Use the data with other plugins to create/play smart playlists (dynamic playlists), create virtual libraries or skip tracks.
 For a more comprehensive feature list follow the link.<br><br>
 ➔ [**More information (incl.
 FAQ)**](https://github.com/AF-1/lms-alternativeplaycount#alternative-play-count)
 <br><br><br>